monteith-tgt/nextrip-case-study/README.md

 Testing (w/ RTL and Cypress) proved more difficult with Remix than I was led to believe.
 Unit testing capabilities seems limited (albeit somewhat intentionally: [Github Issue](https://github.com/remix-run/remix/discussions/2481)).

 The Cypress issues semed more PEBKAC, but I moved past them in order to complete the application.
+Ultimately, I ran out of time.

-In an ideal production scenario, there would be heavier coverage through integration tests.
+In an ideal production scenario, there would be heavier coverage through integration tests focused on real user flows and interactions.
 A number of states are also uncovered because of my challenges with testing in Remix.